xpollen8/jazzbutcher.com/PARTICIPATE.md

 - That "stuff" needs to be stored somewhere.
 Text can be attached directly as a comment in the issue.

-- There's a custom file uploader for transfering large files.
+- A custom file uploader for transfering large files.
   [upload.jazzbutcher.com](https://upload.jazzbutcher.com)
   You will need to login using your github account, and all uploads must referance a github Issue #.